 2) Layer on BB cream.
 Start with thin layers and blend it into your skin.
 Focus on the trouble areas first and work outward.
 Gradually build up the makeup until you get the coverage that you want.

 3) Lock in your BB cream by dusting on a layer of non-comedogenic loose powder.
-Use a light hand while doing this beacause too much pressure will create an unnatural, mannequin-like finish.
+Use a light hand while doing this because too much pressure will create an unnatural, mannequin-like finish.

-What Ingredients In BB Creams Can Treat Acne?
+What BB Cream Ingredients Can Work on Acne?

 The ingredients list is probably the first thing you read when considering a new BB cream.
 But with all the scientific words and terms, what are the actual ingredients that you should look out for?

-Dr. Zeichner told Cosmopolitan magazine that people with acne-prone skin should look for products that are oil-free and water based.
+People with acne-prone skin should look for products that are oil-free and water-based.
 Furthermore, products contain dimethicone (a form of silicone) are great because they help to absorb oil and minimizes the appearance of large pores.

-Another great ingredient to look out for is salicylic acid because it does a great job at eliminating acne causing bacteria and helps to dissolve excess oil.
-According to WebMD, the regular use of salicylic acid can help to diminish the appearance of breakouts and prevent blemishes.
+Another great ingredient to look out for is salicylic acid because it does a great job of eliminating acne-causing bacteria and helps to dissolve excess oil.
+The regular use of salicylic acid can help to diminish the appearance of breakouts and prevent blemishes.